snowmac/snowmac.github.io/resume.md

 I'm looking to stay away from the enterprise architecture roles that mostly involve spreadsheets, diagrams, planning and evulation.
 I've done that job and it's soul crushing to me.
 I am a code slinger.
 I build stuff and I build it very well.
 I also am staying away from management or advisory roles.
 If someone in your reporting structure has a similar job to this one and they spend more then 50% of their time on meetings, please just pass on my resume.

 Please be honest.
 I've had hiring managers hire me for job x and give me job y then wonder why I'm constantly struggling with motivation and depression.
 I don't do good work under those conditions.
 Spare us both the trouble and hire me for a job that actually results in building something.
 Don't hire me to build your vision from a high level, hand wavy way for the next 2 years before we sit down to write code.

-# Salary or contract rates
-I expect a salary of $185,000 or more with time off and benefits; if we're doing a 1099 contract my rate is $115 an hour, $95 an hour for W2.
-Yes it's $20 more an hour for me to be independent.
-Which includes additional effort in the admin department, which I hate, so I make it worth my energy. :)

-These rates are not open for negotiation unless you want to pay me more money.

 # Tech Stack
 * Currently on NodeJS and React